hyperspy/hyperspy-bundle/docs/source/download.rst

    :alt: Links HyperSpy bundle downloads
    :figwidth: 70%

-   Select one of either Intel or AMD depending on what type of processor is in your computer.
-If you use Linux or Mac, select the appropriate file for your system (although we only show a Windows installation here).
+   Select a suitable installer depending on what type of processor is in your computer: on Windows and Linux, one of either Intel or AMD on Mac, one of either Intel of M1.